Skip to main content

 Whether tall and lanky or small and pudgy, dogs have a nearly endless supply of love to give, especially when it comes to their owners and friends (no matter what species).
 Dogs are eager to love their human companions (sometimes so much that they can’t bear to be apart), and they show it in lots of different ways.

-In fact, you may be surprised by all the ways your fur baby shows their affection—it’s in the smallest of details!
+In fact, you may be surprised by all the manners in which your fur baby shows their affection — it’s in the smallest of details!
 Some may be more obvious, from tail wags to the best welcome wagon on four paws, but others you may have never considered.

-There are dozens (if not hundreds) of ways to recognize a happy pup; we don’t have the time to go over them all.
+There are dozens (if not hundreds) of ways to recognize a happy pup — we don’t have the time to go over them all.
 However, these eight telltale signs your dog loves you are some of our favorites, and they’re guaranteed to make you smile, laugh, and better recognize your own pup’s love language.

 1. Your dog follows you everywhere

 Whether you find it cute or annoying to have a four-legged shadow following you around the house, you can at least enjoy knowing that your dog’s close proximity is a sign of their love.
-Dogs are pack animals, so they instinctually enjoy hanging out with the people and pups they’re closest to.
+Our pups are pack animals, so they instinctually enjoy hanging out with the people and pups they’re closest to.
 That includes you!

 The Kennel Club UK notes that when a dog follows you around, it’s because they trust and love you.
 They stick with you because you make them feel safe, so you must be doing something right.